berkay-karakus/E-Commerce-System/README.md

 		 }
 	 } // end of readBasketFile

-3. Then, user is asked to select an operation according to given instructions.
+3. Then, user is asked to select an operation according to given instructions and informations are updated via the request.

        void instructions(){
        printf("\n1: Add a customer\n"